 \subsubsection{Support Guided Channel Reweighting}

-Different from the SENet \cite{SENet} which uses global feature to reweight channels of feature map, we alternatively adopt support prototype which is more suitable to get object-related information.
+Different from the SENet \cite{SENet} which uses global feature to reweight channels of feature map, we alternatively adopt support prototype with better suitability for obtaining object-related information.
 As shown in Fig. \ref{Fig4}, architecture in gray dotted box is the variation of SE Module.
-Both support image $I_{s}$ and query image $I_{q}$ with same class go through a shared backbone CNN, denoted as ${\mathcal {F}}\left ( \cdot \right )$. $M_{s}$ and $M_q$ denote the ground truth of support and query, $F_{s}$ and $F_{q}$ denote the support feature and query feature which are outputs of middle-level layers of the backbone CNN:
+Support image $I_{s}$ and query image $I_{q}$ with same class go through a shared backbone CNN, denoted as ${\mathcal {F}}\left ( \cdot \right )$. $M_{s}$ and $M_q$ denote the ground truths of support and query, $F_{s}$ and $F_{q}$ denote the support feature and query feature which are outputs of middle-level layers of the backbone CNN:

-note that the $I_{s}$ and $I_{q}$ have same shape $n \times c \times h \times w$, in which $n$, $c$, $h$ and $w$ represent batch size, number of channels, height and width of the feature map.
-Then support prototype is generated by masked GAP, calculating the average vector of the features in object area in feature map:
+note that $I_{s}$ and $I_{q}$ have same shape $n \times c \times h \times w$, in which $n$, $c$, $h$ and $w$ represent batch size, number of channels, height and width of the feature map.
+Then support prototype is generated by masked GAP by calculating the average vector of the features in object area in feature map: